By Ashok Prasad, Founder, Niyyam

 Long-Term Investing

-- Lower tax (12.5%)
+- Lower tax

 - Better wealth creation

-How Tax Impacts Your Real Returns
+How Tax Impacts Real Returns

 - Expected return: 12%

-- Tax: 20% (short-term)
+- Tax: 20%

-Your actual return reduces significantly
+Your actual return reduces significantly.

-This is why post-tax return matters more than headline returns
+Post-tax return matters more than headline return.

-How Mutual Funds Generate Returns
+How Mutual Funds Generate Returns for Investors (With Simple Examples)

 How to Save Tax on Mutual Funds

-✅ 1.
 Invest for the Long Term

 - Hold equity funds for more than 1 year

-✅ 2.
 Use ELSS Funds

-- Tax saving under Section 80C
+- Tax deduction under Section 80C

 - 3-year lock-in

-✅ 3.
-Use LTCG Exemption Smartly
+Use LTCG Exemption

-- ₹1.25 lakh gains per year → tax-free
+- ₹1.25 lakh gains tax-free

-- Reduces compounding
+- Reduces tax and improves compounding

 Choosing Funds Based on Tax Efficiency

-Tax should influence your investment decisions.
+Tax should influence your decisions.

 Best Mutual Funds for SIP in India (2026 Guide for Beginners)

-How to Choose the Right Fund (Tax + Returns)
+How to Choose the Right Fund

 - Investment horizon